pronesto/DCC888/README.md

 In this [lab](/PhiFunctions), the student will add phi-functions to our toy three-address code language, so that we can write programs in [Static Single-Assignment Form](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/StaticSingleAssignment.pdf).

+### Constant Propagation

+In this [lab](/ConstantPropagation), the student will implement the sparse data-flow equations for [constant propagation](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/SparseAbstractInterpretation.pdf), which will be used reduce the number of instructions in a program.

 ### Alias Analysis